pimutils/vdirsyncer/ISSUE_TEMPLATE.md

 Things to include in your bugreport:

 * Your vdirsyncer version
+* If applicable, which server software (and which version) you're using
 * Your Python version
 * Your operating system
 * Your config file